 After visiting southern Oregon during three different seasons (summer, autumn, and winter), we decided to move there.

-The high state income taxes, high housing costs, and property taxes, regulatory barriers for business owners and increased travel costs to visit family were impacting our quality of life as freelancers.
+The high state income taxes, high housing costs, property taxes, regulatory barriers for business owners, and increased travel costs to visit family were impacting our quality of life as freelancers.

 As business owners, tax optimization was at the top of our minds.
 To reduce our largest household expense, we knew moving back to a state without income taxes would be the biggest bang for our buck.